sferra/safaribooks/README.md

                        export the EPUB to E-Readers like Amazon Kindle.
   --preserve-log       Leave the `info_XXXXXXXXXXXXX.log` file even if there
                        isn't any error.

+  --epub-destination <EPUB DESTINATION DIR>
+                       Destination for the generated EPUB file.
   --help               Show this help message.
 ```